jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_chartscontent.md

 ## Configure

-For more information, see Appearance of charts.
+For more information, see [Configure the appearance of Spotlight charts][enterprise_cfgclient_appearanceofcharts].

 ## Uable to collect data